xavierrao/blindMazeNavigation/README.md

 - Clear browser cache and hard reload (Ctrl+Shift+R)
 - Ensure images use absolute paths (starting with `/`)

+### Mini-Games Not Working
+- Check that `minigames.js` is loaded in `game.html`
+- Verify all three players are connected
+- Check browser console for JavaScript errors
+- Ensure Socket.io is properly broadcasting mini-game state
+- Try refreshing and rejoining the room

 ### Room Doesn't Exist Error
 - The room may have expired (5-minute timeout after all players leave)
 - Create a new room and share the new URL